Updated For Kodi 18!

 Kodi includes an Official Kodi Repository filled with hundreds of add-ons, which are supplied and supported either by members of Team Kodi or by developers they trust.
 You can find an add-on for just about anything you want – skins, streaming services, sports, live TV…the list goes on.

 If that’s not enough for you, there are tons of unofficial repositories on the Internet you can download add-ons from.
-Many of these add-ons are of questionable quality and even more questionable legality, so they’re not something I’ll cover in this Kodi setup guide.
-If you Google a particular add-on, I’m quite sure somebody out there has it covered.
-For more on this topic, check out my article Kodi is legal, but the way you’re using it probably isn’t.
+Many of these Kodi add-ons are of questionable quality and even more questionable legality, but if you Google a particular add-on, the reviews and comments will likely let you know which those are.
+I look deeper into add-ons in the following section.

 How To Install Kodi Add-ons

-- Install from Repository: This is all of the add-ons available for installation in the Official Kodi Repository.
+• Install from Repository: These is all of the add-ons available for installation in the Official Kodi Repository.
 We’ll go through the process for installing from here below.

-- Install from Zip File: If you’re installing an add-on that’s not in the official list, this is how you’ll do it.You’ll have to download a zip file to your device and browse for it using this option.
+• Install from Zip File: If you’re installing an add-on that’s not on the official list, you’ll have to download a zip file to your device and browse for it using this option.
 It’s a little more cumbersome, but it will let you install anything you want to.

 For our purposes, we’re going to be installing one of the official video add-ons, so click on Install from Repository.